 Auteur, Commissaire

-A graduate in Modern Letters at the University of Western Brittany, in theatrical studies (Cours Florent) and in International artistic cooperation at the University of Paris VIII, she first worked as a production and programming manager for several festivals of cinema and photography (La CITA in Biarritz, Festival des 3 Continents in Nantes, Filmar in América Latina in Geneva, Images in the Center in Paris).
-In 2002, she moved to Central America to conduct research on the history of audiovisual and photographic achievements in the isthmus.
-This study will give rise to a retrospective at the Festival des trois Continents de Nantes the following year.
+Graduating with a degree in Modern Literature from the University of Western Brittany, and in Theatrical Studies and International Artistic Cooperation from the University of Paris VIII, she initially worked as a production and programming manager for several film and photography festivals (La CITA in Biarritz, Festival des 3 Continents in Nantes, Filmar en América Latina in Geneva, Images au Centre in Paris).
+In 2002, she moved to Central America to conduct research on the history of audiovisual and photographic productions in the isthmus.
+This study led to a retrospective at the Festival des 3 Continents in Nantes the following year.

-She joined Magnum Photos in 2005 as exhibition coordinator and collection manager.
-Since 2010, she is responsible for exhibitions for Magnum Photos and curator and develops cultural projects in France, Southern Europe and Latin America.
-In the logical continuation of its curating activities, and with the desire to defend new artists, the Fovearts structure naturally came into being in 2015 with the aim of ensuring new missions of support, creation and production.
-She also runs professional workshops and image education in France and abroad.
+She joined Magnum Photos in 2005 as a coordinator and later as an exhibition manager.
+At Magnum Photos, she developed cultural projects in France, Southern Europe, and Latin America.
+Following the logical progression of her curatorial activities, and with the desire to promote new artists, she established Fovearts in 2015 with the aim of undertaking new missions in support, creation, and production.
+She also conducts professional workshops in France and abroad.